nodejs/node/WORKING_GROUPS.md

 once that work is already underway and the contributors think it would benefit from being done as an autonomous project.

-If the work defined in a Working Group charter is completed the Working Group should be dissolved and the responsibility for governance absorbed back in to the CTC.
+If the work defined in a Working Group's charter is complete, the charter should be revoked.

+A Working Group's charter can be revoked either by consensus of the Working Group's members or by a CTC vote.
+Once revoked, any future work that arises becomes the responsibility of the CTC.

 ## Current Working Groups